PaddlePaddle/Parakeet/docs/data.md

 A `Sampler` is represented as an iterable object of integers.
 Assume the dataset has `N` examples, then an iterable object of intergers in the range`[0, N)` is an appropriate sampler for this dataset to build a `DataCargo`.

-We provide several samplers that is ready to use.
-The `SequentialSampler`, `RandomSampler` and so on.
+We provide several samplers that are ready to use, for example, `SequentialSampler` and `RandomSampler`.

 ## DataIterator